micro-os-plus/startup-xpack/README.md

-## The µOS++ startup code for bare-metal platforms
+## The µOS++ portable startup code for bare-metal platforms

 This project provides a portable startup code for bare-metal platforms.

-The code starts with `_start`, where the reset handler should jump after setting the stack and possibly other registers required by the architecture API (like GP on RISC-V).
+The myth that startup code must be written in assembly because 'the C environment is not ready' is plainly wrong.

+The 'C environment' is mainly the stack (and maybe other architecture ABI registers, like GP on RISC-V), and this can be set in a short assembly entry code and then the standard `_start()` function can be safely called.

 ## Developer info

-This section is intended to developers that plan to include this library in their own projects.
+This section is intended to developers who plan to include this library in their own projects.

 ### Easy install